-Training and assessment are via Blue Dog Training's blended mode of delivery which comprises both online training and face to face classroom-based training at the school workshop.
+Training and assessment are via Blue Dog Training's blended mode of delivery which comprises both on-line training and face to face classroom-based training at the school workshop.

 Blue Dog Training trainers and assessors attend the school on a structured basis throughout the school year.

-Blue Dog Training are responsible for all training and assessment.
+Blue Dog Training is responsible for all training and assessment.